 - 1 small garlic clove, smashed and chopped

-- Pinch Aleppo pepper or red pepper flakes
+- 1/2 teaspoon Aleppo pepper or 1/4 teaspoon crushed red pepper flakes

-- Toss the chickpeas on a small rimmed baking sheet with the Pimenton, 1/2 teaspoon salt and 1 tablespoon of the olive oil.
+- Toss the chickpeas on a small rimmed baking sheet with the pimenton, 1/2 teaspoon salt and 2 tablespoon of the olive oil.
 Roast the chickpeas for 10 - 12 minutes - they should smell good and become a little bit crunchy.

 - Put the lemon zest, juice and garlic in a bowl and add 3/4 teaspoon salt, stirring to dissolve the salt.
 Whisk together the remaining 3 tablespoons oil, garlic, cheese and red pepper.
-Taste and season with a pinch of salt if you think it needs some.
+Taste and season with a pinch more salt if you think it needs some.

-- Roughly tear the kale leaves into pieces and blot with a clean towel if they're dripping wet; put into a large bowl.
+- Slice the kale leaves into ribbons and blot with a clean towel if they're dripping wet; put into a large bowl.
 Pour the dressing over and toss the leaves with your hands so that they're evenly coated - your hands will taste yummy.
 Toss in the chickpeas to coat with the dressing.